Himanshu13-Programs/SQL-Notes/Basics/5) GROUP_BY_and_Aggregate_Functions.md

-# 📘 Day 6 – Aggregate Functions, GROUP BY, HAVING
+# 📘 5 – Aggregate Functions, GROUP BY, HAVING

 ## 1. Aggregate Functions in SQL